SamuelSwartzberg/flashcardifying_text_temp/phon-temp.md

 # phonetics

-TODO
-Phonetics is a branch of linguistics that studies the properties, production and perception of speech sounds, or in the case of sign languages, the equivalent aspects of sign.
+Phonetics is a branch of linguistics that studies phones.

+A language is a specific kind of structured communication system.
+Language (ability) is the ability to use (a) language(s) to communicate.
+Language (occurence) is an instance of use of language (ability). language modality is by what language (occurence) is produced and percieved.
+There are three common language modalities: oral-auditory, visual-gestural, manual-visual (my term).
+Speech is  language produced/production with the oral-auditory language modality.
+Sign is language produced/production via the visual-gestural language modality.
+Writing is language produced/production via the manual-visual language modality.
+Speech/sign/writing may be a manner of production or the language (occurence) thereby produced.
+A sign/spoken/written language is a languoid designed to be produced via sign/speech/writing.
+Phones and phonemes may be produced via speech or via sign.
+A sign phone/phoneme (somewhat rare term) is a phone/phoneme produced via sign.
+A speech phone/phoneme (somewhat rare term) is a phone/phoneme produced via speech.
+Sign language & spoken language consists of phones and phonemes.
+Written language consists of glyphs and graphemes.

+Language production is the process of production of language (narrow).
+Language production consists of conceptualization, encoding, and expression.
+Speech production the form of language production where expression is done via speech.

+Speech sound is a speech phone where the classification into different phones is not at issue.

+## branches

 Phonetics is traditionally divided into articulatory, acoustic and auditory phonetics. articulatory phonetics|production of speech sounds auditory phonetics|perception of speech sounds acoustic phonetics|acoustic effects on speech sounds

-Unit of interest: phones

-Language production is the process of production of spoken or written language Speech production the form of language production where thoughts are translated into speech.

-# speech production & distinctive features
+# speech production

 ## distinctive features